SELECT

 • Local filter conditions on such imports are not propagated to the source databases.
 However, you can achieve that by using the STATEMENT option.

-• SELECT statements can be combined using the Table Operators - UNION [ALL], INTERSECT, MINUS.
+• SELECT statements can be combined using the table operators UNION ALL, UNION, INTERSECT, and MINUS (=EXCEPT).
+For more information, see Table Operators - UNION [ALL], INTERSECT, MINUS.

-The value range table has one column with the name RANGE_VALUE and an integer type (DECIMAL(9,0), DECIMAL(18,0), or DECIMAL(36,0) as appropriate).
-It contains all the values between min_value and max_value combined if no step is given.
-Otherwise, it skips values, producing the arithmetic series minimum + step * n with the last value less than or equal to the maximum value.
+The value range table has a single column with the name RANGE_VALUE and an integer type (DECIMAL(9,0), DECIMAL(18,0), or DECIMAL(36,0) as appropriate).
+The column contains all the values between min_value and max_value combined if no step is given.
+If a step is given, the column skips values and produces the arithmetic series min_value + step_value * n with the last value less than or equal to max_value.
+See also Example 7.

-VALUES BETWEEN clause is significantly faster than using CONNECT BY clause to generate a range of values.
+VALUES BETWEEN is significantly faster than using CONNECT BY to generate a range of values.

 • The WINDOW clause allows the definition of named window specifications (i.e. the content of OVER clauses) for analytic functions.
-For more information, refer to Analytic Functions.
+For more information, see Analytic Functions.

 Examples